ivan-korobkov/pdef/docs/language-guide.md

 #### Inheritance
 Inheritances allow one message/exception to inherit the fields from another message/exception.
-However, in simple inheritance there is no polymorphic serialization/deserialization: subtypes cannot be deserialized from a base type, see [polymorphic inheritance](#polymorphic-inheritance).
+In simple inheritance subtypes cannot be deserialized from a base type, see [polymorphic inheritance](#polymorphic-inheritance).

-*Constraints:*

 - Circular inheritance is forbidden.
 - A message can have only one base.